alexakreizinger/ps2hackswiki/docs/software/create-drive-partitions.md

 ### Format hard drive

-1. Attach the hard drive to the SATA or IDE connection on the network adapter and plug into the PS2.
+1. Attach the hard drive to the SATA or IDE connection on the network adapter.

+    !!! warning "SATA connectors"

+        If you are using a SATA drive, ensure that you have installed an upgrade kit.
+This [text guide on the console mods wiki](https://consolemods.org/wiki/PS2:SATA_Board_for_LAN_Adapter) walks through the process.

+1. Remove the panel labeled `EXPANSION BAY` from the back of the PS2.
+Slot the network adapter with the attached hard drive into this slot with the connectors.
+Turn the two large screws on the adapter to attach it firmly.

-1. Plug the FMCB card into the memory card slot.
-1. Boot up the PS2.
+1. Plug the FMCB card into the memory card slot and boot up the PS2.

 1. Launch `uLaunchELF` from the main menu.

     <figure markdown="span">